 They may not last all that long either, which means the total cost of the softballs will add up over the course of a season.
 At least with good gloves and bats, you can enjoy them for at least one season.
 That’s not really true with a softball.

 But aren’t all softballs the same?
 That’s not really true.
 You may have different balls for different leagues.
-Some are for games and some balls are for practice.
-And some softballs are simply better.
+That’s why we have discovered some best slowpitch softballs for your next league or practice sessions.